nypublicradio/nypr-ui/README.md

 * `nypr-card`: basic UI widget
 * `nypr-multi-card`: switch between multiple panels in the same card
 * `nypr-input`: form field with error states. compatible with changesets
+* `nypr-social-icons`: a list of links formatted as a row of font awesome icons

 ## Installation